jfisherd/SBA-4-Task-Management-App/README.md

         Changed script element to a link element, no error and styles apply.

-If given more time:
+### If given more time:

-    Styling
+    Filtering functions need logic to dynamically update the list shown to the user.

-    Label the input fields
+    Styling, nothing currently makes it stand out.

     Use input fields for all four inputs, since that is specified in the instructions.
     Better responsiveness by alerting exactly which fields are still blank Inputs would be checked for validity